Influence and interaction indexes for pseudo-Boolean functions: a unified least squares approach: Application and final remarks

 Moreover, as a correlation coefficient, the normalized influence index satisfies the inequality $|r(f,S)|\leqslant 1$, that is,

 The equality holds if and only if there exist $a,b\in\R$ such that $f=a\,g_{S,\p}+b$.

-Interestingly, this property shows that (\ref{eq:86ffsd}) is a tight upper bound on the influence of a normed function $f/\sigma(f)$.
-Thus, for every nonempty subset $S\subseteq N$, those normed functions for which $S$ has the greatest influence are of the form $f=(\pm{\,}g_{S,\p}+c)/\sigma(g_{S,\p})$, where $c\in\R$.
+Interestingly, this property shows that (\ref{eq:86ffsd}) is a tight upper bound on the influence of a normalized function $f/\sigma(f)$.
+Thus, for every nonempty subset $S\subseteq N$, those normalized functions for which $S$ has the greatest influence are of the form $f=(\pm{\,}g_{S,\p}+c)/\sigma(g_{S,\p})$, where $c\in\R$.